hokashun/docsify/docs/gr-1userguide.md

 Do the following steps before powering on the robot:

+1. Inspect robot.

-1. Inspect robot.Ensure that the robot is fastened to the support stand.Ensure that the batteries of robot and the support stand are fully chareged.Ensure that the robot components moves smoothly.
+   Ensure that the robot is fastened to the support stand.
+   Ensure that the batteries of robot and the support stand are fully chareged.
+   Ensure that the robot components moves smoothly.

    ![1698657344119](image/README/1698657344119.png)
+2. Inspect environment.

-2. Inspect environment.Ensure that there is a 4-meter clearance around the robot and that the ground is level and dry.
+   Ensure that there is a 4-meter clearance around the robot and that the ground is level and dry.

    ![1698656074242](image/README/1698656074242.png)
+3. Connect robot to monitor.

+   Power on the router.
-3. Connect robot to monitor.Power on the router.Connect monitor to Type-C interface through the extension dock.
+   Connect monitor to Type-C interface through the extension dock.

    ![1698657743472](image/README/1698657743472.png)
 4. Prepare arms for calibration.